ILXL-guides/intro-to-graphics/README.md

 image.SaveImageBmp("my_image.bmp");
 ```

-*Note: If you are on CS50 you can right-click on the image in the file explorer to save it to your computer.*
+*Note: If you are on CS50 you can use the file's menu in the filetree to save it to your computer.*

 {% next %}